NiamhOL/Project-2019/README.md

 ![Histogram3](https://github.com/NiamhOL/Project-2019/blob/master/Histogram%20with%20three%20species.png)

 The feature *Petal Width* can distinguish the targets better than the other features.
+Therefore, I created a distribution curve for *Petal Width* to take a closer look at the distribution of this data point.

 ![Dis](https://github.com/NiamhOL/Project-2019/blob/master/Disttribution.png)